 When it comes to layoffs and reductions in force, offboarding employees can be a challenge for even the most seasoned HR professional.
 It’s a stressful event for everyone involved.
-The good news is that outplacement services can make this delicate process a whole lot easier for both the HR leader responsible for holding the event and those let go.
+The good news is that outplacement assistance services can make this delicate process a whole lot easier for both the HR leader responsible for holding the event and those being let go.

 These are all fantastic questions that deserve in-depth answers so that HR can make the right decision and help their staff members make a transition into a new, meaningful role without all of the stress that can come with a job search.